expo/expo/guides/Developing Expo Go.md

 ## Introduction

 This is the source code for the Expo Go app used to view projects published to the Expo service.
 If you want to build and install Expo Go directly onto a device, you're in the right place.
 Note that if you just want to install Expo Go on a simulator, you do not need to build it from source.
-Instead, you should [follow the instructions here](https://docs.expo.io/versions/latest/introduction/installation.html).
+Instead, you should [follow the instructions here](https://docs.expo.dev/versions/latest/introduction/installation.html).

 To build Expo Go, follow the instructions in the [Setup](#setup) section below.
-Use the [Expo CLI](https://docs.expo.io/versions/latest/workflow/expo-cli) to use Expo's infrastructure to build your app.
+Use the [Expo CLI](https://docs.expo.dev/versions/latest/workflow/expo-cli) to use Expo's infrastructure to build your app.

-Please ask us on the [forums](https://forums.expo.io/) if you get stuck.
+Please ask us on the [forums](https://forums.expo.dev/) if you get stuck.

 ## External Contributions

 Please check with us before putting work into a Pull Request!
 We don't yet have a good guide available that covers the nuances of how to work with Expo Go and the types of PRs that we accept so you will want a direct line of communication with someone on the team to ask us questions.
-The best place to talk to us is either on Slack at https://slack.expo.io or the forums at https://forums.expo.io.
+The best place to talk to us is either on Discord at https://chat.expo.dev or the forums at https://forums.expo.dev.

 **Disclaimers:**

-If you want to build a standalone app that has a custom icon and name, see [our documentation here](https://docs.expo.io/versions/latest/distribution/building-standalone-apps/).
+If you want to build a standalone app that has a custom icon and name, see [our documentation here](https://docs.expo.dev/versions/latest/distribution/building-standalone-apps/).
 You're in the wrong place and you shouldn't need to build Expo Go from source.

-If you need to make native code changes to your Expo project, such as adding custom native modules, we can [generate a native project for you](https://docs.expo.io/versions/latest/expokit/eject).
+If you need to make native code changes to your Expo project, such as adding custom native modules, we can [generate a native project for you](https://docs.expo.dev/versions/latest/expokit/eject).
 You're in the wrong place and you shouldn't need to build Expo Go from source.

 ## Configuring your environment